Most Federal Workers' Health Coverage To Continue During Shutdown, Even If Pay Stops

 Beyond basic health insurance, what other health benefits could be affected?

-Depending on how long the shutdown lasts, dental, vision and life insurance programs may start sending bills directly to workers.
+Depending on how long the shutdown lasts, dental, vision and long-term care insurance programs may start sending bills directly to workers.

 Federal workers pay the premiums for these benefits themselves, according to Dan Blair, who served as both acting director and deputy director of the OPM during the early 2000s.
 He is now a senior counselor and fellow the Bipartisan Policy Center in D.C.